LateefDavis/Java-Project-Repository/README.md

 #Java Project Repository

-This is my repository for the projects I have completed during my academic tenure.
+My repository for the projects I have completed during my academic tenure.

 Table of Contents